jundalisay/sp/content/en/material/principles/part-2/chapter-02c.md

 ---
 heading: "Chapter 2c"
-title: "The Properties of Time"
+title: "The Aetherspace and the 7 Dimensions"
-# date: 2023-03-10
+# date: 2024-07-22
 weight: 6
-image: /graphics/physics/spacetimeratio.png
+image: /graphics/physics/aetherspaceall.jpg
-description: "Proper Time passes faster on a mountain because it covers more space for the same amount of Coordinate time, so Proper time adjusts accordingly"
+description: "Physical Space is in the Physical Domain.
+Metaphysical Space is in the Metaphysical Domain"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/